 - 1.13 We want to ensure that people are involved at an early stage of the Local Plan preparation and in the consideration of planning applications.
-Planning decisions should take proper account of local views; it is therefore crucial that we engage effectively with our local communities and we will use the following principles as guidance: - Communicate clearly planning is technical but we will try our best to ensure documents are written in plain English and we will explain any planning terms that we need to use. - Early involvement we will ensure early involvement with our local communities in the preparation of Planning Policy documents. - Recognising the needs of different groups in the community we will communicate in methods that are relevant and accessible to all members of the community. - Providing clear opportunities for involvement we will provide clear and up-to-date information on our consultation processes and ensure information is provided at the earliest opportunity to allow time to respond. - Ease of access to information we will communicate through a variety of channels including the council's website, social media, press releases and through local venues such as libraries.
-This communication will be subject to compliance with any government legislation or guidance relating to public health (for example, due to COVID-19).
-In such circumstances, access to hard copy documentation may necessarily be limited or curtailed - for example in the event of a national or local lockdown, where it is a requirement that offices and public libraries are closed.

-Provide feedback and share information - we will ensure that all planning documents, background studies and responses to consultation are available on our website.
+Planning decisions should take proper account of local views; it is therefore crucial that we engage effectively with our local communities and we will use the following principles as guidance: - Communicate clearly planning is technical but we will try our best to ensure documents are written in plain English and we will explain any planning terms that we need to use. - Early involvement we will ensure early involvement with our local communities in the preparation of Planning Policy documents. - Recognising the needs of different groups in the community we will communicate in methods that are relevant and accessible to all members of the community. - Providing clear opportunities for involvement we will provide clear and up-to-date information on our consultation processes and ensure information is provided at the earliest opportunity to allow time to respond. - Ease of access to information we will communicate through a variety of channels including the council's website, social media, press releases and through local venues such as libraries. - Provide feedback and share information we will ensure that all planning documents, background studies and responses to consultation are available on our website.
 Hard copy documents of Local Plans will normally be made available, unless instances such as those described above apply.
 We will keep the community informed in circumstances where this arises.